afpulido/Delicias-Ancestrales/README.md

-# NewVersion
+# Delicias Ancestrales
-It's a test repository to learn about MVC in PHP using MySQL for a SHOE'S E-COMMERCE
+It's a test repository to apply the iberoamericana lesson's